prakhar-pipersania/AICoder/README.md

 # 📘 DevMind – AI Coding Agent Framework

-DevMind is a modular AI-powered coding assistant that can **enhance, plan, generate, and maintain codebases** with deterministic project documentation.
+DevMind is a modular AI-powered coding assistant agent that can **plan, generate, and maintain codebases** with deterministic project documentation.
+It also lets you ask questions directly about your codebase and supports checkpoints, allowing you to easily revert any changes made by the agent.

 ---